NingMa-AI/DEEM/README.md

     torchvision=0.8.1

 ## Dataset setting
- 1. All datasets can be seen in [MME](https://github.com/VisionLearningGroup/SSDA_MME).
+ 1. All datasets can be seen in [Office-31](https://drive.google.com/file/d/0B4IapRTv9pJ1WGZVd1VDMmhwdlE/view?resourcekey=0-gNMHVtZfRAyO_t2_WrOunA), [office-home](https://www.hemanthdv.org/officeHomeDataset.html), [multi (DomainNet126)](http://csr.bu.edu/ftp/visda/2019/multi-source/).
 After these dataset are downloaded, please bulid a new folder named ./data/ and put the dataset into it.
 2. To specify your dataset path, please set "project_root" in return_dataset.py

 ## Training usages